r0cky-g/AbsoluteCinema/README.md

 ### Setup

-1. Copy the example env file and fill in your values:
+1.Copy the example env file and save it as .env in the repo directory; you can open a terminal:

 ```
 cp .env.example .env